 Jennifer Rust Anderson is an attorney and CEO of Prairieview Law, LLC, a law firm in Altoona which focuses on health care, regulatory compliance, employment, and small business services.
 She has been practicing law for 12 years.
 After growing up in northern Wisconsin (Barron), Jen received her Bachelor’s degree in English from Luther College in Decorah, Iowa, where she spent her junior year studying English literature at the University of Nottingham, England.
 She received both a Juris Doctor and Certificate in Dispute Resolution from Hamline University School of Law.
 Jennifer believes strongly that her love of learning is a result of her parents reading to her as a child and is grateful for the opportunity to give back to the community that has supported her.

 Contract Specialist, Supply Chain Services

 HSHS Western Wisconsin Division

 Emily Cinquegrana is the Supply Chain Contract Specialist for HSHS Sacred Heart and St. Joseph Hospitals.
 She grew up in eastern Wisconsin and came to college at UWEC, majoring in Marketing with an emphasis in distribution.
 After college, she stayed in the Chippewa Valley and started her career in Pharmacy as a technician, then a buyer, and recently decided to make the move to Supply Chain.
 Emily has donated time to different non-profits over the years, but decided to narrow her focus.
 “Reading has always been an outlet for me.
 Being on LCV’s board is a way for me to give back what books have given to me.”
 She also serves as the president-elect of Junior League of Eau Claire.
-Her spare time is spent with her husband and 4-year-old daughter.
+Emily and her husband, Tristan, have one (book loving) daughter.